incapption-public/SimpleApi/README.md

 ## Usage

 1. Implement the iApiController interface with your controller.
-A method can return `StringResult` or `DataResult` which returns a message, or an array along with a status code.
+A method can return `StringResult`, `DataResult` or `ErrorResult` which always return arrays with different structure based on the result.

 ```php
 <?php